johannesh83/garmin-connect-export/README.md

         your Garmin Connect password
         otherwise, you will be prompted

+    -s [INDEX], --start [INDEX]

+        start index of the activity to fetch
+        default: 0

     -c [COUNT], --count [COUNT]

         number of recent activities to download, limit is 1000